One of the objections we face when we are out and about chatting to small business owners is their fear of:

 Engaging in business-to-business collaboration is a creative way to solve problems.
 It also allows you to grow your business with far less resources.

-Richard has a café and pub on a busy, popular strip of restaurants in Singapore.
+Jason has a café and pub on a busy, popular strip of restaurants in Singapore.
 In the early days of his business, he struggled to fill his restaurant, find reliable staff and break even.
 He was working 80 hours a week and was exhausted.

 As he got more experienced in running his business and had some more breathing space, he noticed two problems:

 - He was paying monthly subscriptions for a Point of Sale system, yet his staff were only using 10% of its features.
 This was because the company that provided the software was charging extremely high rates to come out and train its clients.
 Richard simply couldn’t afford to pay for the additional training, yet was locked into a contract with this company.